24th Punjabis

 The 24th Punjabis were an infantry regiment of the British Indian Army.
 It was raised in 1857, as the 11th Regiment of Punjab Infantry.
 It was designated as the 24th Punjabis in 1861 and became 4th Battalion 14th Punjab Regiment in 1922.
-In 1947, it was allocated to the Pakistan Army, where it continues to exist as 8th Battalion The Punjab Regiment.
+In 1947, it was allocated to the Pakistan Army, where it continues to exist as 8th Battalion (CRACKS) The Punjab Regiment.

 Early history

-The regiment was raised on 5 June 1857, at Peshawar by Capt G N Kave during the upheaval of the Indian Mutiny, as the 16th Regiment of Punjab Infantry.
+The regiment was raised on 5 June 1857, at Peshawar by Capt G N Kave during the upheaval of the Indian Mutiny, as the 24th Punjab Native Infantry (For a short period of time the Regiment was designated as 16th PNI, which should not be confused with the 16th Punjab Group).
 The regiment participated in the Second Afghan War of 1878-80 and after taking part in Lord Roberts' 'Kabul to Kandahar' march, fought at the Battle of Kandahar on 1 September 1880.
 In 1897, during a general uprising of Pashtun tribes, the regiment was stationed at Malakand.
 In July, the garrison was attacked by hostile tribesmen, who were repulsed after a fierce engagement.
 Lieutenant Edmund Costello was awarded the Victoria Cross for conspicuous gallantry during the action.
 In 1900, the regiment was sent to China to suppress the Boxer Rebellion.